What is maraging steel?

 At Ovako, we've revolutionized steel manufacturing with our Hybrid Steel, incorporating three powerful hardening mechanisms.
 Our Hybrid Steel combines carbon in solid solution, secondary carbide precipitation, and intermetallic precipitation, akin to maraging steel.
 This innovative approach results in a distinctive family of steel grades with unparalleled properties.

-Discover the superiort of Hybrid Steel
+Discover the superiority of Hybrid Steel

 Hybrid Steel 50, 55 and 60 are the first three commercially available grades in the growing Hybrid Steel family.
 The former two are designed to 50 and 55 HRC hardness, which provides an array of engineering steel capabilities.
 The latter is designed to 60 HRC hardness and is a unique grade of bearing steel for applications where added performance is needed.
 All three are produced with largescale automated ingot cast processes.